Skip to content

 Which one of the following phylogenetic trees represents a DIFFERENT phylogenetic tree?

-Identify Same Phylogenetic Tree (Easy)
+Same Phylogenetic Trees (Easy)

 Find the SAME tree